apache/hudi/website/docs/faq.md

  - When using `HoodieWriteClient` directly, you can simply construct HoodieWriteConfig object with the configs in the link you mentioned.

- - When using HoodieDeltaStreamer tool to ingest, you can set the configs in properties file and pass the file as the cmdline argument "*--props*"
+ - When using HoodieStreamer tool to ingest, you can set the configs in properties file and pass the file as the cmdline argument "*--props*"

 ### How to create Hive style partition folder structure?